jontio/LDPC-4Qt/README.md

 # LDPC-4Qt
 LDPC (Low Density Parity Check) FEC (Forward error correction) for use with Qt C++ projects.
 This is a Qt C++ wrapper for the C implementation of [radfordneal/LDPC-codes](https://github.com/radfordneal/LDPC-codes)

+#Not uploaded yet
+Please be patient I am currently gathering all the files together need for GitHub and working on a Demo application.
+It will be uploaded very soon.

 ##Example usage

 ```C++